simatic-ax/standardizer-tutorial-lib/doc/setup.md

 ## Goal for this training chapter

-After this training session:
+After this training session, you will:

-- you are able to create workspaces with clone link in the Web IDE
+- be able to create workspaces using the clone link in the Web IDE
-- the login process into the AX registry is known
+- know how to login to the AX registry
-- the login into other (external) registries is known
+- kwow how to login to other (external) registries
-- you have a rough overview about the apax.yml
+- have a rough overview about `apax.yml`
-- you learn how to install dependencies
-- you know the Apax extension
+- learn how to install and update dependencies using the Apax extension
-- you know how to update dependencies
-- you have heard about the different project types `lib`/`app`
+- be familiar with the different project types `lib`/`app`
-- you know the difference between `devDependencies` and `dependencies`
+- know the difference between `devDependencies` and `dependencies`
-- you know how to add further dependencies
+- know how to add further dependencies

-### Cloning the workspace with clone link
+### Cloning the workspace with the clone link

 1. Copy the clone link to your clipboard: